-6 Business Planning Strategies for Beginners
+6 Business Planning Strategies for Beginner Artists

 Are you new to business planning?
 Ready to start the year off right?
 Learn some simple strategies and approaches to planning to guide you as you build your business goals.